MaastrichtU-CDS/ncdc-memorabel/use_case_1/pre-processing/README.md

 - `JOBS`: number of parallel jobs to run.
 - `INPUT_FOLDER`: input folder where the data will be placed in the expected format.
 - `SAVE_PATH`: output folder to store the results.

+Note: The current version doesn't use the multiprocessing tools due to problems in the running environment.
+However, the script can be initialized in parallel multiple times and the multiprocessing code is still available (commented).